collapsed-stacks/firearms/questions/1206/does-anyone-make-rotary-magazine-handguns-rifles-or-shotguns-other-than-the-ru.md

 - posted by: [mace](https://stackexchange.com/users/-1/163-mace) on 2012-04-11
 - score: 1

-The Ruger 10-22 has a rotary magazine.

-Do any handguns, rifles, or shotguns have rotary magazines by default, and not as add-on, Thompson-like appendages?
+The [Ruger 77](http://www.ruger.com/products/rotaryMagazine/index.html) bolt-action rifles also use rotary magazines and are still in production.